yoshspider/EigenvalueProject/README.md

 $$

 Therefore, the eigenvalue problem is to find the set of all eigenvalues (also known as the spectrum of a matrix) and the set of all eigenvectors (whose basis create a vector subspace that is known as the eigenspace of a matrix) of a given matrix.

+Eigenvalues contain numerous different properties with a wide variety of applications, many of which will be discussed here, and so solving the eigenvalue problem (within reasonable precision) is a critical task in science, mathematics, and engineering.

+## Background